Updated: June 2026

 Meta v.
 Octopus and Ekrem Ateş

-Meta sued scraping services for violating Facebook and Instagram’s terms.
-These cases show that platforms are serious about protecting user data.
+Meta sued scraping services for violating the terms of Facebook and Instagram.
+These cases demonstrate that platforms are committed to protecting user data.

-Privacy laws like GDPR and CCPA significantly impact web scraping activities.
-The GDPR applies to all companies that handle the data of EU citizens, regardless of their location.
+Privacy laws, such as GDPR and CCPA, significantly impact web scraping activities.
+The GDPR applies to all companies that handle the data of EU citizens, regardless of their location within the EU.
 The purpose of the GDPR is to give EU citizens control over their personally identifiable information.
-Similarly, the CCPA allows Californians to access and delete their personal information collected by businesses.
+Similarly, the CCPA allows Californians to access and delete the data that businesses have collected about them.

 Scraping publicly available data can be legal, but it must comply with copyright and privacy laws.
 Contrary to common belief, web scraping does not inherently violate privacy if it involves only publicly available information.
 However, scraping private or sensitive data can violate privacy laws.

-Under the GDPR, personal data includes any information that can identify an individual, regardless of its source.
+Under the GDPR, personal data refers to any information that can identify an individual, regardless of its origin.
 This broad definition guarantees that all personal data is protected, whether collected directly from the individual or obtained from other sources.
 Organisations must often obtain explicit consent from individuals to comply with GDPR requirements for web scraping activities involving personal data.
-Additionally, GDPR mandates adherence to principles like data minimisation and ensuring a legal basis for processing personal data.
+Additionally, the GDPR mandates adherence to principles such as data minimisation and the establishment of a legal basis for processing personal data.

 Web scraping involving personal data must follow the legal bases outlined in the GDPR, such as legitimate interests or consent.
-In the European Union, GDPR is the primary regulation that applies to web scraping involving personal data, making it essential for scrapers to understand and comply with these stringent rules.
+In the European Union, the GDPR is the primary regulation governing web scraping involving personal data, making it essential for scrapers to understand and comply with these stringent rules.

-Even when scraping publicly accessible personal data, clear and documented consent is necessary under GDPR to ensure compliance.
+Even when scraping publicly accessible personal data, transparent and documented consent is necessary under GDPR to ensure compliance.
 The HiQ Labs v.
 LinkedIn case supports the legality of scraping publicly shared personal information, setting a significant precedent for web scrapers.
-However, scrapers must still be cautious and adhere to GDPR and relevant local laws.
+However, scrapers must still exercise caution and comply with the GDPR and applicable local laws.

-Scraping publicly available data is permissible in Europe if it complies with GDPR.
-Even with publicly accessible data, scrapers must obtain consent to collect and use it legally.
+Scraping publicly available data is permissible in Europe as long as it complies with the GDPR.
+Even with publicly accessible data, scrapers must obtain consent to legally collect and use it.
 This approach ensures that web scrapers respect individuals’ privacy rights and maintain ethical standards in their data collection practices.

 Ethical web scraping is rooted in respecting original authors’ work and business models.
-Scraping efforts must be transparent and comply with ethical guidelines to foster trust.
-Developing a formal Data Collection Policy helps ensure ethical practices in web scraping, promoting transparency and accountability.
+Scraping efforts must be transparent and comply with ethical guidelines to foster trust and confidence.
+Developing a formal Data Collection Policy helps ensure ethical practices in web scraping and promotes transparency and accountability.

 Understanding the potential impact on individuals and their data is crucial for maintaining ethical standards.
 Ethical considerations involve empathy and ensuring data subjects are comfortable with the scraping activity.
-By adhering to these ethical principles, web scrapers can contribute positively to the web scraping community and uphold the integrity of their practices.
+By adhering to these moral principles, web scrapers can make a positive contribution to the web scraping community and maintain the integrity of their practices.

 Implementing measures that ensure personal data is not scraped without obtaining user consent is crucial.
 Collecting personal information without explicit consent can lead to significant ethical violations.
-Ethical scrapers should avoid collecting sensitive data, respect user privacy, and adhere to legal requirements like the GDPR and CCPA.
+Ethical scrapers should avoid collecting sensitive data, respect user privacy, and comply with legal requirements such as the GDPR and CCPA.

-Ensuring personal data is not scraping personal data without consent helps web scrapers maintain ethical standards and avoid legal repercussions.
+Ensuring that personal data is not scraped without consent helps web scrapers maintain ethical standards and avoid legal repercussions.
 This approach respects individuals’ privacy rights and fosters trust and accountability in data collection practices.

 Respecting intellectual property rights is another critical aspect of ethical web scraping.
 Republishing or selling original works without permission is considered piracy and can lead to severe legal consequences.
 Ethical scrapers should avoid republishing or selling original works for profit and ensure that they respect the intellectual property rights of content creators.